 '''

-. - daml.yaml - pkga - daml - A.daml - daml.yaml - pkgb - daml - B.daml - daml.yaml - daml.yaml - mandaml - mandaml
+- daml.yaml

+- pkga

+- daml

+- daml

+- daml

+- daml

+- daml.yaml

+- pkgb

+- daml

+- daml

+- daml

+- daml

+- daml

+- daml.yaml

 '''

 pkga and pkgb are regular Daml projects with a daml.yaml and a Daml module.
 In addition to the daml.yaml files for the respective packages, you also need to add a daml.yaml to the root of your project.
 This file only needs to specify the SDK version.
 Replace X.Y.Z by the SDK version you specified in the daml.yaml files of the individual packages.